munificent/craftinginterpreters/book/parsing-expressions.md

 need to add a little error handling.
 As the parser descends through the parsing methods for each grammar rule, it eventually hits `primary()`.
 If none of the cases in there match, it means we are sitting on a token that can't start an expression.
-We need to handle that error too:
+We need to handle that error too.

 ^code primary-error (5 before, 1 after)

 With that, all that remains in the parser is to define an initial method to kick it off.
-It's called, naturally enough, `parse()`:
+That method is called, naturally enough, `parse()`.

 ^code parse